 Figure 14.2.3-1 illustrates the off-network functional model for network resource management.

 Figure 14.2.3-1: Off-network functional model for network resource management

 The network resource management client of the UE1 communicates with the network resource management client of the UE2 over the NRM-PC5 reference point.

-Editor's note: Whether off-network support is required for network resource management is FFS.